Which Silhouette machine is the best choice for you? Silhouette Cameo 3 vs Curio

 Cameo also has a Cross Cutter function.
 This is again a handy tool when you need to make clean cuts.
 It’s much faster and cleaner than working with scissors.
 With Curio, you will be missing out on this feature.

 Though hauling a 14-pound machine around isn’t exactly a picnic either.
 For the Silhouette Curio, you need a constant computer connection.
-More detailed review of Silhouette Curio can be found here.
+A more detailed review of Silhouette Curio can be found here.

-The Dual-Carriage is simply a Godsend.
+The Dual Carriage is simply a Godsend.
 At the same pass, you can do two things at once.
 You can use two different colored pencils.
 Or you could draw and cut.
 Other options would be cut and emboss and so on.
 By having two tools at your disposal, you can cut down on production time.
+It’s like a cellphone after you got used to dual carriage you can’t imagine life without it.

 Noise levels are sadly high.
 If you think that you can craft in the evening after the kids are asleep, then you will either need a soundproofed room or work deep in the basement.
 These machines are noisy.